-- B. The application of the tax levied under this Chapter shall be broadly construed and shall favor inclusion rather than exclusion. - C. Exemptions from the tax levied under this Chapter or from the taxing jurisdiction shall be narrowly construed against the claimant and allowed only when such exemption clearly falls within an exemption defined in this Chapter or the taxing jurisdiction's Code. - D. The scope of this Chapter shall apply to remote sellers or marketplace facilitators, delivering products or services to Member municipalities adopting this Chapter, within the State of Alaska.
+- B. The application of the tax levied to be collected under this chapter shall be broadly construed and shall favor inclusion rather than exclusion. - C. Exemptions from the tax leviedto be collected under this chapter or from the taxing jurisdiction shall be narrowly construed against the claimant and allowed only when such exemption clearly falls within an exemption defined in this chapter or in the membertaxing jurisdiction's code. - D. The scope of this chapter shall apply to remote sellers or marketplace facilitators, delivering products or services into member municipalities adopting this chapter, within the state of Alaska.